Simulated Interactive Debugging: Introduction

-As part of this objective, we strive to seek answers to questions like "How can we guide the debugging process using artifacts generated from APR/SE techniques?" and "How can LLMs be integrated into the debugging process for the benefit of the student?"

-As a first step to achieve our research objective, we propose the concept of \textit{Simulated Interactive Debugging}.
-The essence of this concept is to create a simulation of an interactive debugging experience; "simulated" because the solution is known in the education context due to given reference implementations and artifacts like fault locations and patches that can be auto-generated with SE and APR techniques.
+As a first step to achieve our research objective, we propose \textit{Simulated Interactive Debugging}.
+The essence of this concept is to create a simulation of an interactive debugging experience; ``simulated'' because the solution is known in the education context due to given reference implementations and auto-generated artifacts like fault locations and patches.
 Our goal is to provide a controlled but supportive environment, in which the students debug the problem on their own.
-Similar to a human tutor who would not directly reveal the solution and instead help the student to understand and fix the issue in their code.
-Our vision of such an assisted debugger requires integration into coding tools like Integrated Development Environments (IDEs) to guide students actively during the debugging process.
-Based on APR, fault localization results, and the usage of LLMs, we can show potential program problematic locations, explain the problem at these locations, set breakpoints automatically, identify relevant variable values, highlight them, and provide partial or complete hints on how to repair the student's program.
+Similar to a human tutor, we would not directly reveal the solution and instead help the student to understand and fix the issue.
+Our vision of such an assisted debugger requires integration into coding tools like Integrated Development Environments (IDEs) to actively guide students.
+Based on APR, fault localization, and LLMs, we can show potential problematic locations, explain the issues at these locations, set breakpoints, identify relevant variable values, and provide repair hints.

-As part of a design science methodology~\cite{hevner2005_designscience,wieringa2014_designscience}, we developed a prototype of the proposed concept as a Visual Studio Code IDE extension.
-We conducted a pilot user study with eight undergraduate CS students.
-The results show that students have little experience with (interactive) debugging but enjoy the provided guidance, notably the automatic breakpoint setting and the interaction with the AI-based chatbot.
-In summary, our core contributions are: \begin{itemize} \item the concept of \textit{simulated interactive debugging} to guide CS students along the interactive debugging process \item the implementation of this concept as an \textit{IDE plugin} \item a \textit{pilot user study} to show the practicality and usability of our concept and its implementation \end{itemize}
+As part of a design science methodology~\cite{hevner2005_designscience,wieringa2014_designscience}, we developed a prototype as a VS Code IDE extension and conducted a pilot user study with eight undergraduate CS students.
+The results indicate that students have little experience with (interactive) debugging but enjoy the guidance, notably the automatic breakpoint setting and the interaction with the chatbot.
+In summary, our core contributions are: \begin{itemize} \item the concept of \textit{Simulated Interactive Debugging} to guide CS students along the interactive debugging process \item the implementation of this concept as an \textit{IDE plugin} \item a \textit{pilot user study} to show the practicality and usability of our concept and its implementation \end{itemize}